 The Fast Track Package

 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

 In most instances, applicants can look forward to a decision within 3-4 months of the application submission.
 Sometimes, however, it takes longer than this, due to a lack of sufficient paperwork and documentation.
 When this happens, Irish immigration officials will request further information, which causes delays.

 If your application is unsuccessful, you will receive a letter that will highlight the reasons made by the Minister on why your application was refused.
 Please note, that the decision is final and a rejection of an application for residence under the immigrant investor programme is not subject to a review or appeal.

-Ireland IIP is a residency programme so does not offer a direct route to citizenship by investment.
-However, after 5 years of residency in Ireland, you are permitted to apply for a citizenship application under the naturalization rules of the country.
+Ireland IIP is a residency programme so it does not offer a direct route to citizenship by investment.
+However, after 5 years of residency in Ireland, you are permitted to apply for citizenship under the naturalization rules of the country.
 You may either apply for Irish permanent residency or qualify for Irish citizenship after completing at least five years of residency in the country.